DmitrySigalov/gcloud-secret-cli/README.md

 - Interactive (not provided command and profile arguments)
 - Not-interactive command execution (exception - command 'edit-profile')

-Commands:
+## :books: Commands using

+### 'create-profile', 'edit-profile' and 'delete-profile'
-- 'create/edit/delete-profile' - profile configuration commands:
+Using to manage profile configuration which includes:
 - Mapping to google project id (by default equals to profile name)
-  - Rules for the creation of environment variable names settings
+- Settings for the resolving of environment variable names

-- 'get-secrets' - create secrets dump file with values:
+### 'get-secrets'
+Using to synchronize environment variables with google project secrets:
 - Connect to google project
 - Get secret ids
 - Access to secret values
 - Dump file with values
 - Run command 'set-env-var'
+#### macOS
+For the activation of environment variables required to recreate a process (terminal, Rider, ...)

+### `view-secrets`
+Using to see current status of profile:
+- Print all secrets
+- Synchronization status with environment variables

+### `clean-env-var`
-- 'clean-env-var' - clean active environment variables
+Using to clean environment variables

-- If you does not have a access to the secret values, use the following commands:
+### If you don't have access to the secret values

+#### 'export-secrets' and 'import-secrets`
+Using to export/import secrets dump (without access to google project)

+#### `set-env-var`
-  - 'set-env-var' - sync environment variables with selected profile secrets dump
+Using to synchronize environment variables from secrets dump file (without access to google project)
-  - 'import/export-secrets' - import/export accessed secret values

 ## :gift: New Release Creation Process

-- In the new branch to implement fix/new feature
-- Update readme
 - Update VersionPrefix (major, minor and build numbers) in the file [Directory.Build.props](Directory.Build.props).
-- Create and send pull request to review
 - After merge into main
 - Create a new release:
   - Create new tag contains prefix 'v' and VersionPrefix.
 Example - 'v1.0.0'
   - Release name is based on created tag name
   - Mark a new release as latest
-- Once in day command line check if changed a new latest release and indicate about changes with instructions.
+- Every day command line check if changed a new latest release and indicate about changes with instructions.

 ## License